“stealing” course curriculum

 1. Finding The Curriculum

-Any university probably has some kind of course curriculum for their students on their advising page.
-Having a curriculum will allow you to get a broad overview of the indivual courses a student would take for their major.
-Another valid method is finding some community based outline, which If I remember there are many on GitHub.
+Any university probably has some kind of course curriculum for its students on its advising page.
+Having a curriculum will allow you to get a broad overview of the individual courses a student would take for their major.
+Another valid method is finding some community-based outline, which, if I remember, there are many on GitHub.

 2. Finding the Courses

-After you have selected a given unversity, the make or break part here is being able to find the syllabus for a given university course.
+After you have selected a given university, the make-or-break part here is being able to find the syllabus for a given university course.

-Usually it is possible to find the syllabus if the university has some kind of web-hosting service for the professors that end with “.edu.”
-If that is the case, finding the syllabus becomes pretty esay just by google searching for the university’s edu domain and the course title.
+Usually, it is possible to find the syllabus if the university has some kind of web-hosting service for the professors which ends with “.edu.”
+If there is a website, finding the syllabus becomes easy because you can search for the university’s edu domain and the course title.

-The point of all this is to get the textbook name that the course uses.
+The point of all this is to get the textbook name which the course uses.

 3. Finding/Getting the Book